 Live ADHD Free offers university ADHD speaking programs.
 Many college students enter college unaware of the challenges ahead.
 These bright and creative students may not have the skills to succeed in a new environment due to ADHD symptoms.
+While they are creative, they often struggle with organization and focus.

 University ADHD Speaking Topic: Unlocking the Potential in Students with ADHD